How Do You Find The Median With Even Numbers

 5. Real-Time Data Analysis:

 With the rise of real-time data analysis, the median is being used to monitor and analyze streaming data.
-For example, in financial markets, the median price of a stock can be tracked in real-time to identify trends and anomalies.
+As an example, in financial markets, the median price of a stock can be tracked in real-time to identify trends and anomalies.

 6. Visualizations: